 Call a Tax Professional First

-These are just a few of the year-end planning tax moves that could make a substantial difference in your tax bill for 2015.
-If you’d like more information about tax planning for 2016, please call to schedule a consultation to discuss your specific tax and financial needs, and develop a plan that works for your business.
+We’ve addressed are just a few of the year-end planning tax moves that could make a substantial difference in your tax bill for 2018.
+If you’d like more information, please call to schedule a consultation to discuss your specific tax and financial needs, and let us help you develop a plan that works for your business.